miguel-montes-lorenzo/dvc-data-pipeline/README.md

 ## Running the pipeline

-It uses dvc.yaml to easily reproduce the pipeline.
+It uses dvc.yaml to easily reproduce the full pipeline.

 ```bash
 dvc repro